Scalable Durational Event Models: Application to Physical and Digital Interactions: Simulation Study

-Figure \ref{fig:sim3} visualizes the execution time and memory usage for both algorithms under increasing number of actors.
+Figure \ref{fig:simulation} (b) and (c) visualizes the execution time and memory usage for both algorithms under increasing number of actors.
 The largest dataset we consider has only up to $175$ nodes, beyond which the Newton-Raphson algorithm becomes impractical.
 The results provide empirical evidence that our block-coordinate ascent algorithm improves upon state-of-the-art methods by several orders of magnitude.
-From the right plot in Figure \ref{fig:sim3}, it is evident that our proposed algorithm scales more efficiently than the Newton-Raphson method.
+From Figure \ref{fig:simulation} (c), it is evident that our proposed algorithm scales more efficiently than the Newton-Raphson method.
 Additionally, our approach exhibits lower variability in computing time and memory usage.
-Both findings align with the theoretical complexity reduction stated in Section \ref{sec:computing}.
+Both findings align with the theoretical complexity reduction derived in Section \ref{sec:computing}.